尼尔森理工学院/Nelson Marlborough Institute of Technology

 English language requirements:

-All applicants must have a level of English sufficient to be able to study at the level at which they enter the programme.
-Those students whose first language is not English will have:
+All applicants must have a level of English sufficient to be able to study at this level.
+Those students whose first language is not English must have:

 TOEFL Paper based test (pBT) - Score of 550 (with an essay score of 5 TWE), iBT - Score of 60 (with a writing score of 20)